Libyan rivals 'co-ordinating over flood relief'

 "The challenge now is the international community responding accordingly to the needs and the requests of the governments," he added.

-Mr Pasha said support needed to be scaled up "very, very quickly and to do so we need money".
+Mr Pasha said support needed to be scaled up "very, very quickly and to do so we need money" for the city, whose pre-flood population was about 90,000.

-Since the fall of long-serving ruler Col Muammar Gaddafi in 2011, Libya has been split between the two rival governments and mired in conflict between numerous different militias.
+The Libyan state began to fracture after the fall of long-serving ruler Col Muammar Gaddafi in 2011.

+It split between two rival administrations based in the capital Tripoli in the west and Tobruk in the east.

-Prime Minister Abdul Hamid Dbeibah leads the UN-backed Government of National Unity in Tripoli, Libya's western capital city.
+Prime Minister Abdul Hamid Dbeibah leads the UN-backed Government of National Unity in Tripoli.

-Osama Hamad, the prime minister in the east, leads a rival administration known as the House of Representatives.
-However, many feel power there is really held by military strongman Gen Khalifa Haftar, who leads the Libyan National Army,
+Osama Hamad, the prime minister in the east, leads the rival House of Representatives.

+However, many feel power there is really held by Gen Khalifa Haftar, who leads the Libyan National Army,

 Gen Haftar received an Egyptian military delegation which came to offer aid and support after the disaster.